Phaedrus (dialogue): Dramatis personae

 Lysias was one of the three sons of Cephalus, the patriarch whose home is the setting for Plato's Republic.
-Lysias was perhaps the most famous logographos (λογογράφος, lit. "argument writer") in Athens during the time of Plato.
-Lysias was a rhetorician and a sophist whose best-known extant work is a defense speech, "On the Murder of Eratosthenes."
-The speech is a masterpiece in which a man who murdered his wife's lover claims that the laws of Athens required him to do it.
+Lysias was perhaps the most famous logographos (λογογράφος, lit. "speech writer") in Athens during the time of Plato.
+Lysias was a rhetorician and a sophist whose best-known extant work is a defense speech, "On the Murder of Eratosthenes".
+In the speech a man who killed his wife's lover claims that the laws of Athens required him to do it.
 The outcome of this speech is unknown.

 Summary

 The dialogue consists of a series of three speeches on the topic of love that serves as the subject to construct a discussion on the proper use of rhetoric.
 They encompass discussions of the soul, madness, divine inspiration, and the practice and mastery of an art.

 As they walk out into the countryside, Socrates tries to convince Phaedrus to repeat the speech of Lysias which he has just heard.
 Phaedrus makes several excuses, but Socrates suspects strongly that Phaedrus has a copy of the speech with him.
 Saying that while Lysias is present, he would never allow himself to be used as a training partner for Phaedrus to practice his own speech-making on, he asks Phaedrus to expose what he is holding under his cloak.
 Phaedrus gives in and agrees to perform Lysias' speech.